 I’m not the biggest LinkedIn fan (or user).
 Somewhere along the way LinkedIn lost who and what they are and eventually dove into the world of online learning with LinkedIn Learning.

-At $39.99 a month, or $323.88 paid annually, LinkedIn Learning is way more expensive than MasterClass for way less the value.
+At $39.99 a month, or $323.88 paid annually, LinkedIn Learning is way more expensive than Skillshare for way less the value.
 I can see how this can be useful for employers to give to their employees for career development training.
-But for personal use, I’d much rather spend my time learning from the much more enjoyable MasterClass (which never feels like homework).
+But for personal use, I’d much rather spend my time learning from the much more enjoyable Skillshare (which never feels like homework).

 Skillshare vs Coursera

 Unlike Skillshare, Coursera offers courses from world-leading universities, not everyday instructors.

 Coursera’s user experience feels a lot more traditional compared to Skillshare.
 However, Coursera is geared toward more professional users looking to build skills in their profession with actual Degrees and Certificates.